william-sy/esphome-Itho-Daalderop-HRU400/README.md

 2. A 3 pin connector that will plug into the WTW unit example [Removable Screw Terminal - 3p - 3.81mm](https://www.tinytronics.nl/en/cables-and-connectors/connectors/screw-terminals/removable-screw-terminal-3p-3.81mm)

+## Official documentation
+It appears that the official installation documentation has changed on the official website.
+Altough there are lots of changes in this new document, it seems to have no impact on the modbus side of things.